cal2195/Sandbox/README.md

 ## Usage

 ### How do I install it?
-Simply run `./sandbox install` - The install command will install all needed dependencies, and also add the executable to your path.
+Simply run `./sandbox install` - The **install** command will install all needed dependencies, and also add the executable to your path.

 Alternatively, you can install `unionfs-fuse` yourself and use `./sandbox` as a portable application!

+To get the latest version of the script, regardless how you installed it, you can use the **update** command.

+`sandbox update`

+*Please note this requires `curl` installed!*

 ### Okay, now what?
 Once installed, you can create a sandbox from anywhere by typing `sandbox` in a terminal.
 This will create a **temporary** sandbox, that will be destroyed once you exit it.
 See *Types of Sandboxes* below!